Jason Mojica: IXNAY PAC

-In August 2018, Mojica co-founded IXNAY PAC with Trace Crutchfield, an independent expenditures-only anti-Trump political action committee."
-During the 2020 United States presidential election, IXNAY launched a podcast produced by Mojica and hosted by Trace Crutchfield.
+In August 2018, Mojica, with Trace Crutchfield, co-founded IXNAY PAC, an independent expenditures-only anti-Trump political action committee."
+During the 2020 United States presidential election, IXNAY launched a podcast produced by Mojica and hosted by Crutchfield.
 Guests have included former Trump administration official Anthony Scaramucci, former member of the Weather Underground Bill Ayers, and Dead Kennedys frontman Jello Biafra.

 According to documents filed with the FEC, Mojica serves as the PAC's treasurer.
-As of the committee's pre-general election filing in October of 2020, the PAC had only raised just over $10,000.
+As of the committee's pre-general election filing in October of 2020, the PAC had raised just over $10,000.